eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-vscode.md

 In this topic you will:

-1. connect Codewind on VS Code to the remote instance of Codewind in the cloud.
+1. Connect Codewind on VS Code to the remote instance of Codewind in the cloud.

 2. Add a deployment registry